DeflatedPickle/FAOSDance/README.md

     - [Writing Scripts](#writing-scripts)
 - [Finding Your App Data Directory](#finding-your-app-data-directory)

-***Noice: As of v0.33.8-alpha, FAOSDance has an auto-updater.
+***Notice: As of v0.33.8-alpha, FAOSDance has an auto-updater.
 It'll handle downloading new versions for you.***

 | | Downloads |
 |---|---|